michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/hw1.md

 * Take your term-document matrix and implement the weighting schemes <em>Term frequency inverse document frequency (tf-idf)</em> and <em>Positive pointwise mutual information</em> which are defined in Sections 6.5-6.6 of the textbook.
 These are the function stubs `create_tf_idf_matrix` and `create_ppmi_matrix`.
 Write this code from scratch, i.e. do not use additional packages that directly compute these matrices.

-*For the report:*
+*For the report:*<br/>
-1.4.1.
-Provide the top 10 associated words (the output from `rank_words`) with `juliet` and at least 2 other target words of your choice for tf-idf-weighted term-document matrices and PPMI-weighted term-context matrices.
+**1.4.1.** Provide the top 10 associated words (the output from `rank_words`) with `juliet` and at least 2 other target words of your choice for tf-idf-weighted term-document matrices and PPMI-weighted term-context matrices. <br/>
-1.4.2.
-How does weighting with tf-idf compare to using the unweighted term-document matrix?
+**1.4.2.** How does weighting with tf-idf compare to using the unweighted term-document matrix? <br/>
-1.4.3.
-How does weighting with PPMI compare with using the unweighted term-context matrix?
+**1.4.3.** How does weighting with PPMI compare with using the unweighted term-context matrix?  <br/>
-1.4.4.
-How does term-context/PPMI compare to term-document/TF-IDF?
+**1.4.4.** How does term-context/PPMI compare to term-document/TF-IDF?  <br/>
-1.4.5.
-Overall, do some approaches appear to work better than others, i.e produce better synonyms?
+**1.4.5.** Overall, do some approaches appear to work better than others, i.e produce better synonyms?
 Do any interesting patterns emerge?
-Discuss and point to specific examples.
+Discuss and point to specific examples. <br/>

 ## Part 2